EricaThompson/dreamers/README.md

 </p>

 ## Instructions
 To run this application, after cloning the repository, run `npm install` in both the root and `frontend` directories.
 Next, run  `npm run dev` in the root directory to run the backend and frontend servers concurrently.
-The application should load in the browser automatically and ff it doesn't, navigate to `localhost:3000` in your web browser.
+The application should load in the browser automatically and if it doesn't, navigate to `localhost:3000` in your web browser.

 ## Technologies